-With about 5 minutes work, I was able to create a custom background.
+With about five minutes of work, I was able to create a custom background.
 For the occasional photo this is quite feasible.
 However, I generally wouldn’t recommend this technique if you have a large number of photo’s to edit, as 10 minutes can add up very, very quickly.

 Still, this can be a handy skill to have in your arsenal when you need it!